gselander/ace-key-groupcomm-oscore/draft-tiloca-ace-oscoap-joining.md

 # Joining Node to Group Manager {#sec-joining-node-to-GM}

-First, the joining node establishes a secure channel with the Group Manager, according to the alternative specified in the Access Token response.
+First, the joining node establishes a secure channel with the Group Manager, according to what is specified in the Access Token response.
 In particular:

-* If the CoAP-DTLS profile of ACE is considered, the joining node MUST upload the Access Token to the /authz-info endpoint before starting the DTLS handshake.
+* If the CoAP-DTLS profile of ACE is considered, the joining node MUST upload the Access Token to the /authz-info resource before starting the DTLS handshake.
 Then, the Group Manager processes the Access Token according to {{I-D.ietf-ace-oauth-authz}}.
 If this yields to a positive response, the joining node and the Group Manager establish a DTLS session, as described in Section 3 and Section 4 of {{I-D.ietf-ace-oauth-authz}}, in case of either asymmetric or symmetric proof-of-possession key, respectively.

 * If the OSCOAP profile of ACE is considered, the joining node and the Group Manager establish an OSCOAP channel, as described in Section 2.2 of {{I-D.seitz-ace-oscoap-profile}}.
-In particular, if the EDHOC protocol {{I-D.selander-ace-cose-ecdhe}} is used, the joining node MUST include the Access Token in the EDHOC message_1 sent to the /authz-info endpoint.
+In particular, if the EDHOC protocol {{I-D.selander-ace-cose-ecdhe}} is used, the joining node MUST include the Access Token in the EDHOC message_1 sent to the /authz-info resource.
 The Group Manager processes the Access Token as specified in {{I-D.ietf-ace-oauth-authz}} and proceeds as defined in Section 2.2 of {{I-D.seitz-ace-oscoap-profile}}.

-Once the secure channel has been established, the joining node starts the actual join process by accessing the join resource hosted by the Group Manager, in order to join the associated OSCOAP multicast group.
-In particular, the joining node sends to the Group Manager a confirmable CoAP request, using the method POST and targeting the join endpoint.
+Once the secure channel has been established, the joining node requests to join the OSCOAP multicast groups of interest, by accessing the related join resources hosted by the Group Manager.
+That is, the joining node performs multiple join processes with the Group Manager, separately for each multicast group to join and by accessing the respective join endpoint.

+In particular, for each multicast group to join, the joining node sends to the Group Manager a confirmable CoAP request, using the method POST and targeting the join endpoint associated to that multicast group.
 The request payload specifies the intended role(s) of the joining node in the multicast group, i.e. multicaster and/or (pure) listener {{I-D.tiloca-core-multicast-oscoap}}.

 The Group Manager processes the request according to {{I-D.ietf-ace-oauth-authz}}.
-If this yields to a positive response, the Group Manager updates the group membership by registering the joining node as a new member.
+If this yields to a positive response, the Group Manager updates the group membership by registering the joining node as a new member of the group.
 Then, the Group Manager replies to the joining node including the following pieces of information in the CoAP response payload:

-* An OSCOAP endpoint ID, if the joining node is not configured exclusively as pure listener (Section 3 of {{I-D.tiloca-core-multicast-oscoap}}).
+* An OSCOAP endpoint ID, if the joining node is not configured exclusively as pure listener (see Section 3 of {{I-D.tiloca-core-multicast-oscoap}}).
 The Group Manager ensures that each OSCOAP endpoint ID in use is unique within a same multicast group.

-* The OSCOAP Security Common Context associated to the joined multicast group (Section 4 of {{I-D.tiloca-core-multicast-oscoap}}).
+* The OSCOAP Security Common Context associated to the joined multicast group (see Section 4 of {{I-D.tiloca-core-multicast-oscoap}}).

 From then on, the joining node is registered as a member of the multicast group, and can exchange group messages secured with OSCOAP as described in Section 6 of {{I-D.tiloca-core-multicast-oscoap}}.

-## Public Keys of Joining Nodes ## {#ssec-public-keys-of-joining-nodes}
+# Public Keys of Joining Nodes # {#sec-public-keys-of-joining-nodes}

-OSCOAP ensures source authentication of messages exchanged within the multicast group, by means of digital counter signatures {{I-D.tiloca-core-multicast-oscoap}}.
+Source authentication of OSCOAP messages exchanged within the multicast group is ensured by means of digital counter signatures {{I-D.tiloca-core-multicast-oscoap}}.
 Therefore, group members must be able to retrieve each other's public key from a trusted key repository, in order to verify an incoming group message.
 As also discussed in Section 7.4 of {{I-D.tiloca-core-multicast-oscoap}}, the Group Manager can be configured to store public keys of group members and provide them upon request.

-A joining node is generally required to make its own public key available to the other group members, either through the Group Manager, or through another trusted, publicly available, key repository.
+Upon joining a multicast group, a joining node is expected to make its own public key available to the other group members, either through the Group Manager or through another trusted, publicly available, key repository.
 However, this is not required, if at least one of the following cases hold.

-* The joining node intends to join a group exclusively as pure listener.
+* The joining node joins a group exclusively as pure listener.

-* The joining node intends to join a group where only group authentication of messages is provided (see Appendix C of {{I-D.tiloca-core-multicast-oscoap}}.
+* The joining node joins a group where only group authentication of messages is provided (see Appendix C of {{I-D.tiloca-core-multicast-oscoap}}).

 In case the Group Manager is not configured to store public keys of group members, a joining node SHOULD specify to the Group Manager the address of a trusted key repository where its own public key is available.
-In particular, upon joining a group under a given Group Manager for the first time, the joining node additionally includes this information in the POST request targeting the join endpoint and intended to start the join process.
+In particular, upon performing a join process with a given Group Manager for the first time, the joining node additionally includes this information in the payload of the POST request targeting the join endpoint.
 The Group Manager can then redirect group members to the correct key repository in case of need.

 Instead, in case the Group Manager is configured to store public keys of group members, two main cases can occur.

-* The joining node and the Group Manager have used an asymmetric proof-of-possession key.
+* The joining node and the Group Manager have used an asymmetric proof-of-possession key to establish a secure communication channel.
 In this case, the Group Manager stores the proof-of-possession key conveyed in the Access Token as the public key of the joining node.

-* The joining node and the Group Manager have used a symmetric proof-of-possession key.
-In this case, the joining node includes its own public key in the POST request targeting the join endpoint and intended to start the join process.
+* The joining node and the Group Manager have used a symmetric proof-of-possession key to establish a secure communication channel.
+In this case, upon performing a join process with that Group Manager for the first time, the joining node includes its own public key in the payload of the POST request targeting the join endpoint.
 Then, the Group Manager MUST verify that the joining node actually owns the associated private key, for instance by performing a proof-of-possession challenge-response.

-Furthermore, if the Group Manager is configured as key repository, it provides a joining node with the public keys of current group members.
-In particular, when providing the OSCOAP Endpoint ID and the OSCOAP Security Common Context as described above, the Group Manager additionally provides the joining node with:
+Furthermore, if the Group Manager is configured as key repository, it SHOULD provide a joining node with the public keys of the current members in the joined group.
+In particular, when providing the OSCOAP Endpoint ID and the OSCOAP Security Common Context as described in {{sec-joining-node-to-GM}}, the Group Manager additionally includes the following material in the response to the joining node:

 * The public keys of the non-pure listeners currently in the joined multicast group, if the joining node is configured (also) as multicaster.